MOAA UNIFORMED SERVICES NURSE ADVOCATES VIRTUAL CHAPTER

 COL Jeri Graham, ANC (Ret) and LTC Joe Gollasch, ANC (Ret) started the very first MOAA Virtual Chapter in 2016, known as the MOAA Army Nurse Advocates Virtual Chapter (MANAVC).
 This has now transitioned to an all-service MOAA Uniformed Services Nurse Advocates Virtual Chapter (MUSNAVC).
 The chapter is an “affinity group”, with a strategic vision focused on healthcare issues.
 Its members share camaraderie, in a virtual environment, with Uniformed Service Nurse Corps leaders and colleagues seeking to make a difference and to “Never Stop Serving”.

-There are currently members located in 46 States, plus Puerto Rico, covering 141 Congressional districts.
+There are currently members located in all 50 States, plus the District of Columbia and Puerto Rico, covering 150 Congressional districts.
 Our membership includes Active Duty, Reserve and retired nurses from the Army, Air Force, Navy and Public Health Service Commissioned Corps.
 As Nurses we devoted our lives to serving others and this is a way to continue to serve by being advocates on Military Healthcare issues.
 We all belong to National MOAA and most of our members belong to other MOAA local chapters as well as other Nursing organizations.
 We all have busy lives and only ask that you participate to the degree that you can.
 For active duty members, their Virtual Chapter membership will follow duty assignment changes, and even deployments, so there is no need to change chapter membership as they move or PCS.
 There are no dues or fees associated with joining MUSNAVC.

 A major part of the focus of the chapter is, of course, advocacy.
 To that end, we have all members sign up for the MOAA Legislative Action Center notices.
 We just ask that you look for these calls to action and respond to support them.
 This is particularly true for issues involving health care.